LeidenNLP/ted-qdb/README.md

 - `questions.jsonl`: what you are likely interested in: evoked questions, with integrated information about discourse relations, see below.
 - `sources.jsonl`: just the original ted-talks, with their IDs as referred to in the other files.
 - `similarity.jsonl`: averaged judgments of how 'similar' two questions (evoked by the same snippet) are, on a scale from 0 (unrelated) 3 (equivalent).
+- `similarity_simplified.jsonl`: simplified representation of the foregoing, including the actual question texts.

 ### Fields in `questions.jsonl`